Upgrade M.2 SSD without Reinstalling Windows 10, 11

 - Right-click on the new SSD and select Initialize Disk.
 Set the partition style the same as the source disk (MBR or GPT) and click OK to confirm.

 #2.
 Clone M.2 SSD to Larger M.2 SSD without Losing Any Data

 After the preparation work is completed, you can use AOMEI Backupper to clone M.2 SSD to larger M.2 SSD, please follow the graphic tutorial for details.

 Step 1.
 Launch AOMEI Backupper, click Clone in the left panel and select Disk Clone on the right menu.

 Step 2.
 Select the original M.2 SSD containing Windows as the source disk and click Next.

 Step 3.
 Select the larger M.2 SATA SSD as the destination path to clone the source disk and click on Next.

 Step 4.
 Then you will see the Operation Summary page.
 Check SSD Alignment option to improve the writing & reading speed of SSD disk.
 Confirm all other settings and click Start Clone.

-❆ By comparison, the Edit Partitions feature is more practical and you have 4 options in the following.
+❆ The Edit Partitions feature is more practical and you have 4 options.
 Please select one or more of them if the new M.2 SSD is larger.

 >> Copy without resizing partitions: It will not resize the partition size.